Analysis | Understanding the Unraveling of Tunisia’s Revolution

 The so-called Jasmine Revolution widened political participation to a variety of political currents, including the once-banned Ennahda Islamists and radical left-wing activists.
 Parliament was granted a degree of oversight and an ability to hold the executive branch to account that was rare in the region.
 The judiciary’s independence was strengthened and civil society was empowered to stand up to police brutality, which was previously prevalent.

-A panel picked by the president drafted proposed revisions to the 2014 constitution, which was the result of painstaking negotiations among the nation’s myriad factions after the revolution.
+A panel picked by the president drafted the revisions to the 2014 constitution, which was the result of painstaking negotiations among the nation’s myriad factions after the revolution.
+Its proposals were approved in a July 25 referendum, the credibility of which was undermined by an opposition boycott and voter turnout of just over 30%.
 The changes introduce a national council of regions and provinces to share legislative duties with the parliament, which along with the judiciary is relegated to a status akin to that of the civil service.
-The president would assume “executive functions” and be “helped” by a government and a prime minister he would name.
-Tunisians are scheduled to vote on the proposals in a July 25 referendum.
+The president assumes “executive functions” and be “helped” by a government and a prime minister he will name.

 More stories like this are available on bloomberg.com